 When I was in the elementary school one year our main project was writing a story and illustrating it.
 I was absolutely stymied.
 I had no idea where to begin.
 I knew I could not draw.
 I was worried and wished I could be going to a different school so I didn't have to produce this story.
 Finally I wrote a little story and did some very basic drawings.
 I got it back with a terrible grade, red markings all over it and a note saying my art work was deplorable.
 The hurt was unbearable at the time.
 I thought I would never get over it.
 I threw the book in the incinerator and burnt it.
 It would never be in a box saved to show my children like my sisters before me.

 In high school there was an art class requirement.
-Being embarrassed about my lack of talent, I told my teacher about my former experience.
+Being embarrassed about my lack of artistic talent, I told my teacher about my experience the year before.
 I asked if there was something I could do instead of drawing like working with clay or painting the walls in the art room!!
 He laughed and thought for a minute.
-Then suggested that I be the class model for the drawing and painting portion of the course as long as I promised to try and draw some things with no grade attached for the individual assignments.
+Then suggested that I be the class model for the drawing and painting portion of the course as long as I promised to try and draw one thing with no grade attached for the individual assignment.
 He would only give me a grade at the end of the course.
 Ok, its a deal.
-He talked me through my art work.
-I was able to draw some good looking trees, flowers, vases and a chair.
-I did alright.
+He took our class to the church after a rain one day and we were to draw the trees...it was the very beginning of springtime so many trees with darkened bark from the rain.
+Nishan talked me through my art work.
+I was able to draw some good looking trees and some flowers I did alright.
 I was a good model as well.
-I got an A- in the course.
+I got an A in the course.
 He said I did have artistic ability.
 I just didn't know how to access it.
 With help and practice I had done some good work.
 He also said that my best artistic ability was in stringing words together to make word pictures.
 He said he loved reading some of the things I had written in English class! apparently my English teacher shared some of my work with him.
 I will never forget Nishan.